How Much Gold Is in a Dental Crown? A Detailed Guide for Dentists in 2026 | Dental Gold Experts

 Base metal crownTrace or noneNi, Co, Cr2–5gMinimal

-Blake, Gold Buying Expert at Dental Gold Experts
+Blake Plummer, Gold Buying Expert at Dental Gold Experts

 How Much Gold Is in a Dental Crown: Why Color Is Not a Reliable Guide

 Yellow crowns do strongly suggest gold content.
-But a yellow appearance can also result from copper content in lower-noble or base metal alloys that have no significant gold.
+But a yellow appearance can also result from copper content in lower-noble or base metal alloys that contain no significant gold.
 Conversely, white or silver crowns frequently contain palladium — a precious metal that has, at various points in the last decade, traded above gold per troy ounce on international commodity markets.
-A white crown containing 60–70% palladium can be worth significantly more than a yellow crown with only 20% gold content.
+A white crown with 60–70% palladium can be worth significantly more than a yellow crown with only 20% gold content.

 How Much Gold Is in a Dental Crown: How Weight Affects Your Payout

-Here's how the math works in practice.
 When you submit a crown to a specialist buyer, the melt-and-assay process determines two things: the exact weight of the batch in grams, and the precise percentage of each precious metal present.
 Those two figures, combined with the live spot price for each metal on the day of processing, produce your offer.

 2g crown88%0.057 troy oz~$170High